 - Have students write the name of the character they choose at the top of Activity Page 6.1.
 Then have students write two to three sentences describing the character and what he did in the story. - Tell students both of these characters are also in the Read-Aloud today and they will later have a chance to add anything new they learn about the character to their journal entries.

-Lesson 6: Daedalus and Icarus Read-Aloud
+Lesson 6: Daedalus and Icarus

-Reading: Students will set a purpose for reading, describe the main characters of a myth, and explain the characters' actions.
+Reading: Students will describe the main characters of a myth and explain the characters' actions.
+[RL.2.3]